In this article, Evan takes a deep dive into one of the most common problems students encounter when preparing for the LSAT: Timing.

 Now that you’ve built a solid foundation in the fundamentals, it’s time to move on to timed practice.

-Begin doing full sections regularly as opposed to the mix of sections and question type drilling you were doing at first, only this time, you work alongside a clock.
+Begin doing full sections regularly as opposed to the mix of sections and question type drilling you were doing at first, only this time, you work under timed conditions.
 This will help you begin to develop an awareness of pacing.

 The average time for each logic game, for example, is 8 minutes and 45 seconds.
 However, some games are designed to take longer, and some should ideally take less.